In the last guide you’ve read how to record drums.

 The choices of microphones you can use in front of a preamp are endless.
 But usually you will get far with a single dynamic microphone.

-The placing of the mic in front of the speaker drivers are also very important.
+The placing of the mic in front of the speaker drivers is also very important.
 Aiming for the middle gives you a clear sound while aiming for the outer rim will give you a full tone.

 So the art of this is to get a well balanced sound, by changing to the character that you need.